cloudwego/cwgo/README.md

 Contains detailed documentation on how cwgo CLI works, see this [document](https://www.cloudwego.io/docs/cwgo/tutorials/cli/)

+### Template Extension

+Instructions on how to customize templates can be found in the [document](https://www.cloudwego.io/docs/cwgo/tutorials/templete-extension/).

 ### Layout

 This documents explains Layouts discussing how layout are generated, see this [document](https://www.cloudwego.io/docs/cwgo/tutorials/layout/).